sifodyas/sifodyas/doc/README.md

 <img align="right" src="img/sifodyas.svg" />
 <h1>Sifodyas Documentation</h1>

-Sifodyas is a light framework that helps build a module-based application.
+Sifodyas is a light framework that helps you to build a module-based application.

 It works around the concept of Kernel/Bundle and Container.

-The goal is not to handle your whole application and give you ways to build your vues, your app states, not any kind of network transport manager.
+The goal is not to handle your whole application and give you ways to build your vues, your app states, nor any kind of network transport manager.
-It's used to give you some kind of structure to the low layer of your architecture.
+It's used to give you some kind of structure to the low layer of your application architecture.

 ## Table of contents <!-- omit in toc -->
 - [Definitions](#definitions)